Pretérito perfecto vs pretérito indefinido

 1. Pretérito perfecto: the past action is related to the present ⇒ its result is still valid now.

-2. Pretérito indefinido: the action is located in a finished, closed past ⇒ with no connection to the present.
+2. Pretérito indefinido: the action is placed in a closed, finished past ⇒ with no relation to the present.

 TiempoUsoEjemplo